DEFIscape/DEFIscape/README.md

 ---

-**DEFIscape** is a Web3 recovery platform that helps users reclaim assets stuck inside abandoned or deprecated DeFi protocols.
+**DEFIscape** is a non-custodial web interface that helps users reclaim assets stuck in abandoned or deprecated DeFi protocols.
 When UIs vanish, teams disappear, or hosting is shut down, staking contracts and LP vaults remain on-chain — but become inaccessible.
+DEFIscape restores one-click access — directly from your wallet

 **DEFIscape restores access to these assets safely and transparently.**